cydrollinger/battery-charger/README.md

 **PURPOSE:**
 This is a hardware design that is capable of charging 4 li ion cells.
 The design employs four different circuits and charge currents: 100mA, 200mA, 400mA, and 800mA.
 The design files were created with Eagle Cadsoft v7.7 as a two layer board.
-Free Eagle version would be able to import these files.
+Free Eagle version would be capable of viewing, and editing these files for redesign.

 >**File Arcitecture with a terse description**